PerseusKyogre09/PerseusKyogre09/README.md

 ## 🚀 About Me

-- 💻 I'm currently exploring various fields of **computer science** and see which one sticks with me.
+- 💻 I'm currently exploring various fields of computer science and see which one sticks with me.
-- 🌱 Always trying to learn new technologies, currently diving into **AI and Game Development**.
+- 🌱 Always trying to learn new technologies, currently diving into AI and Web3.
-- 🌍 I love making **projects** and **coding**.
+- 🌍 I love making projects and coding.
-- 🎓 Pursuing my education in **B.Tech CSE'28**, aiming to learn programming to make a difference.
+- 🎓 Pursuing my education in SRM'28, aiming to learn programming to make a difference.
-- ⚡ Fun fact: I'm a big fan of **Pokemon**—so much so that I am currently trying to make one myself using Python (WIP)!
+- ⚡ Fun fact: I'm a big fan of Pokemon—so much so that I am currently trying to make one myself using Python (WIP)!

 ## 💡 Projects

-- 🔒 [**Racing Game**](https://github.com/PerseusKyogre09/racing-game): A fun game of racing made with Pygame (my very first independent project).
+- 🏎️ [**Racing Game**](https://github.com/PerseusKyogre09/racing-game): A fun game of racing made with Pygame (my very first independent project).
-- 🚗 [**Basic RPG Game**](https://github.com/PerseusKyogre09/Text-Adventure-Engine): A tribute to the classic RPG Games, submitted for my final exam in school.
+- ⚔️ [**Basic RPG Game**](https://github.com/PerseusKyogre09/Text-Adventure-Engine): A tribute to the classic RPG Games, submitted for my final exam in school.
 - ☎️ [**Nokia**](https://github.com/PerseusKyogre09/Nokia): A faithful layout of the original Nokia button mobiles, aiming to emulate nostalgic feeling (WIP).
 - ♟️ [**Chess**](https://github.com/PerseusKyogre09/Chess): Chess game made using python.
 More features on the way!